abisxir/alasgar/README.md

 ...

 # Creates cube entity, by default position is 0, 0, 0
-var cubeEntity = newEntity(scene, "Cube")
+let cubeEntity = newEntity(scene, "Cube")
 # Add a cube mesh component to entity
 addComponent(cubeEntity, newCubeMesh())
 # Makes the cube enity child of the scene
 addChild(scene, cubeEntity)
+# Scale it up
+cubeEntity.transform.scale = vec3(2)

 ...
 ```

-When you run the game barely you can see the cube, as you guess we need to have a light in our scene, let us add a point light to our scene:
+When you run it you will see an ugly black [cube](https://abisxir.github.io/alasgar/step3/build), as you guess we need to have a light in our scene, let us add a point light to our scene:

 Point light
 ===========